10 Best Places to Buy Abroad 2026

 Headline stories:

-- Average buyer in Spain has £172k
+• Average buyer in Spain has £172k

-- Cyprus up to best-ever number three
+• Italy up to best-ever number three

-- Montenegro makes its debut
+• Montenegro makes its debut

 It’s that time of year again and we are delighted to bring you our 10 Best Places to Buy Abroad index for 2026!
 What has gone on in the past 12 months?
 Well where do we begin … our latest rankings have not been immune to the tumult of 2025.

 As the year draws to a close we have again taken a deep dive into your property searches and enquiries across aplaceinthesun.com to see where’s most in demand – and how much you are looking to spend in each of the locations.
 There really are some interesting trends to pick out.
-Whilst Spain and France remain top of the rankings, the level of enquiries has dipped by around a third in both cases.
+Spain and France remain top of the rankings yet despite high cost of living in the UK, and the UK property market slump, the average spend has increased in both.

 So here is the full low down.